The next EdCamp Puget Sound will be held Saturday, November 5 at Seattle Pacific University from 9 am – 3 pm.

 What is an unconference?

 An unconference is an informal, audience-organized forum for discussion, learning, and networking.
-The schedule is decided at the beginning of the day, and anyone can lead or present at a session.
+The schedule is decided at the beginning of the day, and anyone can facilitate at a session.
 Participants are encouraged to exercise the “Law of Two Feet” and move around until they find a session at which they can learn and/or contribute the most.
 You will learn something new, maybe make a new friend, and receive information that you can immediately apply in your classroom and professional life!

 Who can attend?